Etymology of peas

 Alphabet of Tales

-Unfortunately, the above quote is taken from a religious anecdote promoting a moderate and uniform diet, and not a hilariously sarcastic comment by a medieval peasant.
+Unfortunately, the latter quote is taken from a religious anecdote promoting a moderate and uniform diet, and not a hilariously sarcastic comment by a medieval peasant.